 Official Billboard charts show Chart Owner: Billboard and a Billboard logo in the top Details section or in the chart preview card.
 Non-Billboard charts list the chart owner as Luminate.

-We generate Luminate charts for daily song consumption, plus some genres and Airplay Formats not covered by official Billboard charts.
+We run Luminate charts to show daily building totals for certain weekly charts.
+We also generate Luminate charts for genres and Airplay Formats not covered by official Billboard charts.
 Some Luminate charts show deeper rankings and more breakouts than the Billboard versions.

 CONNECT hosts official Billboard Global 200 and Global 200 Excl.
 U.S. charts.
 On the Charts home page, set Location to Worldwide to see a preview of both global charts.
 Click VIEW FULL CHART to open either one.